 Mohegan Sun Pocono / Unibet

 The PGCB has approved the Mohegan Sun Pocono application for online slots and online table games and allowed it to drop its plans to launch online poker as well.

-Mohegan Sun has only revealed that its online gambling software partner a well known public company in Europe that has filed for similar online gambling licenses in New Jersey.
+Mohegan Sun has now revealed that its online gambling software partner is Unibet, a well known public company in Europe that has filed for similar online gambling licenses in New Jersey.

 Mount Airy Casino Resort / PokerStars and FOX Bet